SargDuck/CGOL/README.md

 ## User Guide:

-To start the applications, simply download the files and go to ConwaysGameOfLife/ConwaysGameOfLife/bin/Release and launch the ConwaysGameOfLife.exe file
+To start the application, simply download the files and go to ConwaysGameOfLife/ConwaysGameOfLife/bin/Release and launch the ConwaysGameOfLife.exe file

 ### Start and Stop Button:
 - **Function:** Starts or stops the simulation.